Haslemere railway station: History

 The large car park (to the south) and industrial estate (to the north) were originally large goods sidings.
 Platform 3 is an addition to the original structure, built in 1938 when the line was electrified.
 Until then, Haslemere was just a standard wayside station, but it became steadily busier as commuter traffic from the surrounding countryside grew.
 There are now four trains an hour to Waterloo and three to Portsmouth.

-The station still has its signal box, complete with the original 1895 forty-seven lever Stevens lever frame, situated on the down platform.
-It was in regular use until a programme of improvements, starting on 12 February 2022, when the line was shut between Guildford and Petersfield for 9 days, saw its functions taken over by the Basingstoke Railway Operating Centre.
-The box is an LSWR type 4 design and is a Grade II listed building.

-The adjoining Foster's Bridge, over Lower Street, was originally built as a two-track brick arch, but was widened later with a metal girder section.
+The station signal box, on the down platform, is a Grade II listed building.
+It is an LSWR type 4 design and has an original 1895 47-lever Stevens lever frame.
+It was formally decommissioned on 25 October 2025, as part of a programme of improvements that transferred its functions to Basingstoke Rail Operating Centre.

 Since June 2008, a new footbridge with lifts provides disabled access to platforms 2 and 3.

 In December 2016, the station received a new decked car park, which added significant parking space at the station.